 aspen composers' conference

-This is the twentieth annual Aspen Composers' Conference.
-Speakers will present one-hour lectures on their own work, on the work of a colleague, or on a topic related to the art of composition.
+In this, the twenty fifth annual Aspen Composers' Conference, speakers will present one-hour lectures on their own work, on the work of a colleague, or on a topic related to the art of composition.
 The Aspen Composers' Conference aims at providing a forum for composers to meet with one another, and to interact on a professional level.

 Requirements of participants